 After the 40 day grace period the domain name is deleted from easyDNS’ registration database.
 The domain registry will provide an additional 30-day redemption period.
-During the redemption period the domain owner can have their domain name redeemed by paying a $100.00 USD redemption fee in addition to the cost of a one year service renewal.
+During the redemption period the domain owner can have their domain name redeemed by paying a $125.00 USD redemption fee in addition to the cost of a one year service renewal.
 The redemption fee does not include the renewal costs for the domain.
 It should be noted that some domain registry’s charge a higher redemption fee.
 Please contact our support team for assistance.

 During redemption, you may notice the domain’s expiration date in WHOIS lookups has moved ahead one year in the registry database.
 This is a temporary auto renewal at the registry and does NOT reflect the true expiry date.